Friday, March 12, 2010

 07 Montenegro

-B: Is Carol Brady lookalike Mr Faddy pining for a battered wife?
+B: Is he pining for a battered wife?
 What does “Poljubiću tvoje crno oko” mean?
 Does she have a black eye?
-The blahness of the lyrics makes it easy to believe the song’s from the same lyricist as Ciao Amore, but...
+The blahness of the lyrics makes it easy to believe the song’s from the same lyricist as Ciao amore...

-A: ...it’s hard to believe it’s from the same composer as Zauvijek Moja.
+A: ...but it’s hard to believe it’s from the same composer as Zauvijek moja.
 (Then again, the second and last entry from the unhappily wed Serbia and Montenegro was clearly the exception to the rule for both him and the guy who wrote the lyrics.)
 Following the Georgian entry, it proves the whole ying-yang thing: a lot more competent than anyone gives it credit for, it nevertheless lacks any sense of inventiveness or ambition.

-V: The green and brown work nicely together.
-Note-perfect performance from Stevan; his backing vocalists ought to have had the rough edges hewn off them.
+Carol Brady Mr Faddy; his backing vocalists ought to have had the rough edges hewn off them.
+The green and brown colour scheme is nice.

 08 Switzerland